Meet the lecturers

 Dr John Carroll

 John is from a tillage farm in Kilkenny.
 Prior to joining SETU Carlow in 2017, John spent 10 years working for Teagasc as a researcher in crop production and biofuel technology.
 John maintains strong links with his crop research background and supervises final year research in this area.
 He lectures in the crop science and production based modules delivered as part of the BSc in Sustainable Farm Management and Agribusiness.

 Dr Tomás Dwyer

 Tomás lectures on the Agribusiness Management and Agri-Marketing modules on the programme.
 He believes these modules provide graduates with the knowledge and skills they will require to make critical decisions in an agri-business context.
 Tomás has an Honours Degree in Business with Marketing, a Masters Degree in Business and a Doctorate in Education.
 Tomás has a current research interest in the value of local and authentic food from a tourism perspective.

-Edmund is from a beef, sheep and tillage farm in County Carlow and has lectured at Institute of Technology Carlow since 2004.
+Edmund is from a beef, sheep and tillage farm in County Carlow and has lectured at SETU Carlow since 2004.
 Edmund delivers modules in Mathematics, Information Technology and Farm Buildings and Regulations as part of the BSc in sustainable Farm Management and Agribusiness.
 His research interests include how farmers can make a positive impact on the environment and he was recently nominated for ‘Farming for Nature’ farmer of the year.